 The study adopted a desktop literature review method (desk study).
-This involved an in-depth review of studies related to effect knowledge management and performance at the Kenya revenue authority.
+This involved an in-depth review of studies related to evaluating knowledge management on organization performance.
 Three sorting stages were implemented on the subject under study in order to determine the viability of the subject for research.
-This is the first stage that comprised the initial identification of all articles that were based on k effect knowledge management and performance at the Kenya revenue authority from various data bases.
+This is the first stage that comprised the initial identification of all articles that were based on knowledge management on organization performance from various data bases.
 The search was done generally by searching the articles in the article title, abstract, keywords.
-A second search involved fully available publications on the subject on effect knowledge management and performance at the Kenya revenue authority.
+A second search involved fully available publications on the subject on knowledge management on organization performance.
 The third step involved the selection of fully accessible publications.
-Reduction of the literature to only fully accessible publications yielded specificity and allowed the researcher to focus on effect knowledge management and performance at the Kenya revenue authority which was split into top key words.
-After an in-depth search into the top key words (effect, knowledge, management, performance, Kenya revenue authority), the researcher arrived at 6 articles that were suitable for analysis.
-The 6 articles were findings from Chebet, (2020) who conducted a study that focused on the effect of knowledge management practices on service delivery at Oxfam international, Kenya.
+Reduction of the literature to only fully accessible publications yielded specificity and allowed the researcher to focus on knowledge management on organization performance which was split into top key words.
+After an in-depth search into the top key words (knowledge management on organization performance), the researcher arrived at 5 articles that were suitable for analysis.
+The 5 articles were findings from Chebet, (2020) who conducted a study that focused on the effect of knowledge management practices on service delivery at Oxfam international, Kenya.
 The study was anchored on 3 theories: The Resource-Based theory, the Adaptive Saturation theory as well as the organizational Conversion theory.
 The study used descriptive statistics method carrying out this research.
 The collected data was analyzed using descriptive statistics such as mean, standard deviation, frequency distribution as well as percentages.
 The study concluded that knowledge management practices had a significant and to a great extent affected the service delivery at Oxfam International in Kenya.
 The study concluded that the organization embraced knowledge sharing through sharing lessons, publicizing the lessons, cooperation and exchange of experience, valuing lessons and awarding and recognizing lessons learned.
 It was concluded that knowledge application was significantly employed by the international organization through knowledge conversion, training, seamless use of available knowledge by staff, integration of modern IT, KM strategy use and support from staff